 Visiting a Waldorf school in your area is also a good way to learn more about Waldorf teaching.
 Most Waldorf schools offer opportunities for visitors to attend admissions events that include tours, lectures, presentations, and class observations.
 Listings of Waldorf schools in the US and across North America may be found at waldorfeducation.org, while listings of Early Childhood programs may be found at www.waldorfearlychildhood.org.

 A Sunbridge article in the Fall 2016 issue of Lilipoh magazine is a place to read about Waldorf teaching and teacher education (focusing on grades teaching).

-If you have any questions, we encourage you to contact us or call Penelope-Myles Voss, our Admissions and Summer Series Coordinator, at 845-425-0055 x20.
+If you have any questions, we encourage you to contact us or call Penelope-Myles Voss, our Admissions, Alumni, and Summer Coordinator, at 845-425-0055 x20.